anteoas/broch/README.md

 ## Tradeoffs
 This library is not written for high performance.
 It rather tries to be as accurate as possible and avoid precision loss with floating-point numbers.
-This means that it sometimes "upcasts" numbers to ratios, if it cannot keep it as a double losing precision.
+This means that it sometimes "upcasts" numbers to ratios, if it cannot keep it as a double without losing precision.
-Ratios can be harder to read for humans, so where that is a concern I recommend converting to double with `b/boxed`
+Ratios can be harder to read for humans, so where that is a concern you can cast the number type with `b/boxed`
 ```clojure
 (b/boxed double (b/meters 355/113)) ;=> #broch/quantity[3.141592920353982 "m"]
 ```